-- Florida truck accidents can also be caused by unsecured loads, which make tractor-trailer trucks unstable and susceptible to rolling over, as well as defective parts.
+- Truck wrecks can also be caused by unsecured loads, which make tractor-trailer trucks unstable and susceptible to rolling over, as well as defective parts.
 When the brakes or tires on an 18-wheeler fail, it puts all other drivers on the road in serious danger.

 If you or a loved one has been the victim of a truck wreck that was caused by one of these factors, it is important to remember that it was not your fault.
 By hiring an experienced Orlando truck accident attorney you may be able to recover damages from the crash.